Category Archives for "Featured"

 Many experts agree that the nine-year bull market is feeling the giant paws of the bear market clawing into their financial breadbasket.

 I concur and believe this is only the beginning.
-Here are a few headlines to consider taken directly from Google on Saturday March 24, 2018.2
+To take you back a bit (6 months), here are a few headlines to consider taken directly from Google on Saturday March 24, 2018.2

 My personal favorite is the last one stating “Losses are part of the game when investing in the stock market”.
 Maybe it’s just me, but I've always thought keeping my money is always better than losing it.